martinfrances107/rust_d3_geo/README.md

 * I have made extensive use of iterators when porting the code and rayon support the easy conversion of single threaded iterators to multithread iterators.

 * The Hashmaps - appear slow.
-  Maybe I can get performace improvements by replacing them with B-tree collections?
+  Maybe I can get performance improvements by replacing them with B-tree collections?

 ### Architecture discussion